vladmaksimov/Departments/readme.md

-# Departments and employees on example httpServlet and jdbc
+# httpServlet and jdbc example

 Simple example of the technologies.
 We have departments and employees in them.
 We can create, delete and edit all of them.
 List of items looks like simple table with pagination.

 # Used technologies